What we do

 • We decide each case based on what was reasonable in those circumstances.
 For example a delay in doing some work to sell your home could have a big impact, but wouldn’t in a litigation case.

 • Our job is to improve customer service and complaints handling.
-We always try to learn from our work and share this with the sectors we work with.
+We always try to learn from our work and share this with the sectors we work with

 Our rules

-Our scheme rules set out the framework for how the Legal Ombudsman resolves complaints about legal services.
+Our Scheme Rules set out the framework for how the Legal Ombudsman resolves complaints about legal services.

 These are approved by the Legal Services Board and the Lord Chancellor as required by the Legal Services Act 2007.